History of the Eriskay Whisky Galore Golf Club

 Over the years since then, the Club has continued to develop and thrive, reviving old golfing friendships, developing new ones and continuing to deliver the social occasions for which the original course and its Members were renowned.

 In 2013, with a view to developing the Club a bit further, we entered into an affiliation with Tain Golf Club and an agreement whereby our Members would play their competitions over the Tain course during the 2013 season.
 At the same time, the Club successfully applied for and was granted membership of the Scottish Golf Union - perhaps a milestone marking the Club's transition to the status of a "serious" Golf Club?

-The plans for 2013 involve a further expansion of the Club's competitions, with the addition of 6 Medal Rounds during the year, the continuation of the ever-present Club Championships and the, increasingly famous, “Whisky Galore” Open Competitions.
-In fact, the forthcoming season has already proven so successful that a decision has been taken to limit membership numbers for the moment, to allow us to take stock of how our move to the Tain course, and the expansion of our Club fixtures, works out over the next year.
+The plans for 2013 involved a further expansion of the Club's competitions, with the addition of 6 Medal Rounds during the year, the continuation of the ever-present Club Championships and the, increasingly famous, “Whisky Galore” Open Competitions.
+In fact, the 2013 season was so successful that a decision was taken to limit membership numbers for the year, to allow us to take stock of how our move to the Tain course, and the expansion of our Club fixtures, works out.

-The future looks bright for the Club – here’s to 2013 and what we hope will be another successful year for the Eriskay Golf Club!
+The future looks bright for the Club – here’s to 2022 and what we hope will be another successful year for the Eriskay Whisky Galore Golf Club!